 At Hanlon Law, Clearwater violent crime lawyer Will Hanlon represents defendants who are fighting charges of aggravated assault or similar offenses, among other crimes.
 These are serious charges that require a vigorous and comprehensive strategy to protect your rights.
 Attorney Will Hanlon can guide you through the plea bargaining process and the criminal justice system, relying on more than two decades of experience.
-Hanlon Law works diligently to get our clients’ charges dropped or reduced whenever possible, and we have a strong record of achieving favorable results for defendants throughout the Tampa Bay region who enlist our assistance.Assault, Battery, and Aggravated Assault
+Hanlon Law works diligently to get our clients’ charges dropped or reduced whenever possible, and we have a strong record of achieving favorable results for defendants who enlist our assistance.Assault, Battery, and Aggravated Assault

 In Florida, assault may be charged when a person intentionally threatens another person with physical violence, through either words or actions.
 This is distinct from battery, which is charged when someone actually follows through on that threat.